ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

     Total number of errors to print at the end of the check.

 - ``max-complexity``
-    Sets the maximum allowed McCabe complexity value for a block of code.
+   Maximum allowed McCabe complexity value for a block of code.
     The value of 10 was chosen because it is a common default.

 - ``statistics``
-    Number of occurrences of each error or warning code to be printed as a report at the end of the check.
+    Number of occurrences of each error or warning code to print as a report at the end of the check.

 Code Coverage
 -------------
-Code coverage allows to check the percetange of codebase tested by the test suite.
+Code coverage indicates the percentage of the codebase tested by the test suite.
 Code coverage should be as high as possible to guarantee that every piece of code has been tested.

-For ``PyAnsys``, code coverage is done using `pytest-cov`_, a `pytest`_ plugin which will trigger the code coverage analysis once your test suite has executed.
+For ``PyAnsys``, code coverage is done using `pytest-cov`_, a `pytest`_ plugin that triggers the code coverage analysis once your test suite has executed.

 Considering the layout presented in :ref:`Required Files`, the following configuration for code coverage is the minimum one required for a ``PyAnsys``